m-aamirmasood/deep-learning-projects/random_Forest/readme.md

 In 10-fold cross validation, data was divided into 10 disjoint subsets.
 The data was trained on 9 partitions whereas the last partition was used for testing purposes.

 ## Performance Measures ##
-Accuracy, precision, recall, and F-1 measures were used for calculating the performance of
+Accuracy, precision, recall, and F-1 measures were used for calculating the performance of algorithms.

 ## Results ##
 The performance was measure for all the algorithms and results have been tabulated below: